Līvāni

-Livani district is the first municipality in Latgale region coming into Livani from the Riga – capital of Latvia side.
-It is like a visit card and a key in the gate to Latgale where people can go further to be acquainted with hospitable region of Latgale.

-Livani is a city where Dubna meets Daugava, Zemgale meets Latgale and roads go to Riga and Daugavpils, to Russia, Belarus and Lithuania.
-Since 2007, Livani city is a regional development centre where resources of development, social and economic activities are concentrated.
+Līvāni Municipality is the first municipality in Latgale region coming into Līvāni from the direction of Riga.
+Līvāni is a city where the Dubna meets the Daugava, Zemgale meets Latgale and roads go to Riga and Daugavpils, to Russia, Belarus and Lithuania.
+Since 2007, Līvāni city is a regional development centre where resources of development, social and economic activities are concentrated.

-Historical heritage of Livani city is being preserved in the character and structure of town planning.
+Historical heritage of Līvāni city is being preserved in the character and structure of town planning.
 Spruce city public center on the Riga Street has obtained technocratic charm that expresses itself through the design of street commodities, renovated buildings and bikeways.